Nominations for Undergraduate Scholarships or Exhibitions

 Length of awards

 Scholarships and Exhibitions are for one year from the date of award.
-They are not automatically renewed and tutors will need to submit new nominations each year.
+They are not automatically renewed and tutors will need to decide before the Education Committee meeting at which the award is due to lapse whether to:

 Value of awards